70 pages | 1 B/W Illus.

 This is a study of the Royal Bank of Canada’s Monthly Letter, which was initially created in 1920 as a traditional economic newsletter and later evolved quite serendipitously into a publication marvel when, in 1943, it came under the influence of John Heron, journalist and publicist, gaining mass appeal both domestically and abroad.

-Part One: Background 1.
+Part I: Background 1.
 Public Diplomacy and Public Relations: Two Parts of a Whole 2.
-RBC and The Letter: Case History and Background Part Two: The Letter: On Diplomatic Mission 3.
+RBC and The Letter: Case History and Background Part II: The Letter: On Diplomatic Mission 3.
 The Letter and Public Diplomacy 4: The Letter and Corporate Diplomacy 5.
 The Letter and Economic Diplomacy 6.
 The Letter and Cultural Diplomacy 7.
 Conclusion: Unravelling Public Diplomacy to See Public Relations

 The field of PR research has grown exponentially in recent years and academics at all career levels are seeking authoritative publication opportunities for their scholarship.
 Routledge Insights in PR Research is a new program of short-form book publications, presenting key topics across the discipline and their foundation in research.
 This series will provide a forward-facing global forum for new and emerging research topics which critically evaluate contemporary PR thinking and practice.